jerrykuch/containerized-cassandra-cluster/README.md

 # Containerized Cassandra Cluster

-The repository you're looking at contains a relatively clean and simple containerized Apache Cassandra cluster for local testing.
+The repository you're looking at contains a relatively clean and simple containerized Apache Cassandra cluster suitable for local testing and development purposes.

 The approach is based on the [official Cassandra image](https://hub.docker.com/_/cassandra/) (maintained on [Docker